 Because the brand is the public face and representation of the company, a company should plan to conduct a brand analysis at least every two years to make sure it is being presented and interpreted in the most positive way possible.

-Let's look at some guidelines for how to conduct a brand analysis that will provide the intelligence to determine if your brand needs to be reworked and revived, or if it is performing as intended.
+Let's look at some guidelines for how to conduct a brand analysis that will provide your marketing team the intelligence to determine if your brand needs to be reworked and revived, or if it is performing as intended.

 Quick takeaways: